bhybhybhybhy/YoonGroup/content/authors/admin/_index.md

   - Researchers
 ---

 Bohak Yoon is an incoming Assistant Professor of Computational Materials Science and Engineering in the Department of Chemistry and Biochemistry at Baylor University.
-His research interests include multiscale modeling, materials design, statistical mechanics, and artificial intelligence.
-He leads the Yoon Research Group, which develops new multiscale computational modeling towards materials design, energy, and sustainability.
+His research interests include multiscale modeling, computational and theoretical chemistry, materials design and discovery, statistical mechanics, and artificial intelligence.
+He leads the Yoon Research Group, which develops and applies new multiscale computational modeling and theory with materials design and discovery towards energy and sustainability challenges.